 Dr. Seuss, whose real name was Theodor Seuss Geisel, published How the Grinch Stole Christmas! in 1957 with Random House Publishers.
-The books is a classic example of Seuss's style--strongly rhythmic, rhymed verse that never falters and ink-drawn illustrations in black and red.
+The book is a classic example of Seuss's style--strongly rhythmic, rhymed verse that never falters and ink-drawn illustrations in black and red.

-Animated Grinch TV Special
+The Animated Grinch TV Special

-Chuck Jones, the animator behind Wile E Coyote and Bugs Bunny, among others, produced and directed the special.
+Chuck Jones, the animator behind Wile E. Coyote and Bugs Bunny, among others, produced and directed the special.
 But, Ted Geisel (Dr. Seuss) remained heavily involved in its creation.
-The two had first collaborated in World War II, when they worked together on animation for military training films made by Warner Brothers for the U.S. Army.
+The two had first collaborated in World War II when they worked together on animation for military training films made by Warner Brothers for the U.S. Army.

 Dr. Seuss added two verse passages to the story and wrote the lyrics to the songs.
 The music was composed by Albert Hague, and the vocals were sung by Thurl Ravenscroft.
 Boris Karloff was the voice for both the narrator and the Grinch himself.
 At the time, Variety magazine said it was the most expensive animation ever made for CBS-TV, but its immediate and continuing success more than justified the cost.

 The Grinch's appearance changed in the cartoon, where he became green and acquired a longer face.
 Dr. Seuss said that the cartoon looked more like Chuck Jones than it did like his original Grinch, and in later years Jones agreed.
 "I'm afraid that it did," he said.
 "I tend to sneak my face in without knowing it, into things that I draw, because sometimes I'll glance in the mirror to get a certain expression I want."